Squamous-cell carcinoma: Prostate

 When associated with the prostate, squamous-cell carcinoma is very aggressive.
 It is difficult to detect as no increase in prostate-specific antigen levels is seen, meaning that the cancer is often diagnosed at an advanced stage.

+Scrotum

+Chimney sweeps' carcinoma is a squamous cell carcinoma of the skin of the scrotum.

 Vagina and cervix

 Squamous cell carcinoma of the vagina spreads slowly and usually stays near the vagina, but may spread to the lungs and liver.
 This is the most common type of vaginal cancer.

 Ovary

 Ovarian squamous cell carcinoma (oSCC) or squamous ovarian carcinoma (SOC) is a rare tumor that accounts for 1% of ovarian cancers.

 Bladder

 Most bladder cancer is transitional cell, but bladder cancer associated with schistosomiasis or large bladder stone is often SCC.

 Eye

 Conjunctival squamous cell carcinoma and corneal intraepithelial neoplasia comprise ocular surface squamous neoplasia (OSSN).